 In this case… there’s no “C’mon, bros” about it.
 If you don’t passionately love, and get a rush from working on your business, you’re probably not going anywhere until you fix it.

-(Note: If you found this page without being pitched on my exclusive facebook group for rebel-preneurs, just ignore this part.)
+(Note: If you found this page without being pitched on my exclusive mastermind for entrepreneurs, just ignore this part.)